Elsevier, part of the RELX Group, used our syndication service to import NICE guidelines into their ClinicalKey clinical search engine.

 The structured XML formatted data returned from the API allows accurate indexing and categorisation of the guidelines within ClinicalKey, resulting in an excellent search and viewing experience for the end user.

 Developers found the API intuitive and straightforward to use.
-Documentation provided by NICE allowed the development team to complete the work without delays or complications.
+The documentation we provided allowed the development team to complete the work without delays or complications.

 What benefit does NICE content bring to your users and your business?